 It is regrettable that Dr Chase, in a report purporting to be scientific, includes an astonishing number of pictures of dead elephants, 63 pages to be precise.
 This is definitely not standard practice in aerial survey report writing.

 By their own admission, only a portion of all carcasses observed during the aerial survey were verified by helicopter.
 The authors report that only 33 out of a total of 128 suspected poaching events were actually confirmed by ground verification.

 Another interesting point is that the authors reported a carcass ratio of 2% in 2010 and 7% in 2014, with 8.1% reported for 2018.
 The 2014 figure is almost four times higher than the 2010 figure, but the authors did not sound the alarm at the time.
-Instead at that time, the authors considered Botswana an elephant safe haven.
-Surely, greater concerns should have been expressed after their 2014 survey than now when the ratio is only slightly higher.
-Results from the survey also indicate that sex ratios are not as skewed as one would expect from a population under heavy poaching pressure since large bulls are normally targeted first, an admission made by the authors on pages 17 and 18 of their report.
+Instead, at that time, the authors considered Botswana an elephant safe haven.
+Surely, more significant concerns should have been expressed after their 2014 survey than now when the ratio is only slightly higher.
+Results from the survey also indicate that sex ratios are not as skewed as one would expect from a population under heavy poaching pressure since large bulls usually are targeted first, an admission made by the authors on pages 17 and 18 of their report.

-Our elephant population is the largest on the continent, testimony of the great lengths that we have gone to protect this iconic species.
+Our elephant population is the largest on the continent, a testimony of the great lengths that we have gone to protect this iconic species.
 We stand ready to work with the international community to ensure that we continue to secure our natural heritage for the nation’s posterity.

 In conclusion, we call upon the authors of the report to immediately submit their raw data to IUCN AESP for further independent review in the interest of transparency.

 TRAVEL WITH AFRICA GEOGRAPHIC